 Johns Hopkins Medicine PFACs

-In addition to the below councils, you can also join the PFACs with the Johns Hopkins Home Care Group and Johns Hopkins Community Physicians.
+In addition to the below councils, you can also join a PFAC at one of our Johns Hopkins Community Physicians locations.
 If you are interested, please email email@example.com.

 Patient Advisor Role and Responsibilities